starmandeluxe/MidiClockSyncer/README.md

 #Issues
 - Changing browser window to a new tab stops the Midi clock.
 It is recommended to run this page in a separate window.
+- Clock output is very unstable when running on Android 6.0 via USB OTG.
+Currently investigating the root cause.